Sd.Kfz. 121

-The Pz.Kpfw.II (originally identified as the ‘2cm MG Panzerwagen’) was designed to supplement the Pz.Kpfw.I by providing an automatic weapon capable of firing both a high-explosive and armour-piercing rounds.
-The KwK.30 (shortened FlaK.30 AA Gun) was used.
-The initial order for 10-ton panzer was issued in July 1934, and already in October 1935 the first soft steel prototype was tested.
-First development variants a/1, a/2 and a/3 were produced in comparatively large amounts of 10, 15 and 50 respectively due to the high demand of this class of vehicle, but many of the teething problems had not been worked out.
+The Pz.Kpfw.II (originally identified as the '2cm MG Panzerwagen') was designed to supplement the Pz.Kpfw.I by providing an automatic weapon capable of firing both high-explosive and armour-piercing rounds.
+The KwK 30, a shortened FlaK 30 AA Gun, was used.
+The initial order for a 10-ton Panzer was issued in July 1934, and by October 1935 the first soft steel prototype was tested.
+First developmental variants, (a/1, a/2 and a/3) were produced in comparatively large amounts of 10, 15 and 50 respectively due to the high demand for this class of vehicle, but many of the teething problems had not been worked out.
 An entire series of modifications was made to improve the Pz.Kpfw.II, and these were incorporated in the Ausf. b.

 Prototype of Pz.II b chassis during tests on Berka proving ground.